Partners for the Future

 William “Bill” Walker

-Bill is a passionate Garvan supporter and sees that people are living longer thanks to medical research like Garvan’s.
-In fact, he’s living proof of this fact having recently turned 102.
+Bill Walker is a passionate Garvan Partner for the Future and he appreciates that people are living longer thanks to medical research.
+In fact, he is living proof having just turned 104 years old!

 "I feel I am making a contribution to the increasing longevity of my fellow man."